cshaib/the-pile-pmids/README.md

-# the-pile-pmids

-This repo includes:
-* a list of PubMed IDs in The Pile https://pile.eleuther.ai (Pubmed/Pubmed Central subset) as of 2023/03
+a list of PubMed IDs in The Pile https://pile.eleuther.ai (Pubmed/Pubmed Central subset) as of 2023/03